MarcWils/MarcWils/README.md

 Passionate about software and proud father of two daughters.

-Specialities: Architecture, Cloud, Application Integration, Web Development
+Areas of expertise: Architecture, Cloud, Application Integration, Web Development

 If you want to network, connect with me on [LinkedIn](https://www.linkedin.com/in/marcwils/).